miladsoft/blockcore-jose/README.md

-# Ultimate Javascript Object Signing and Encryption (JOSE) and JSON Web Token (JWT) Implementation for .NET and .NET Core
+# Blockcore Javascript Object Signing and Encryption (JOSE) for .NET

+Fork of the [jose-jwt](https://github.com/dvsekhvalnov/jose-jwt) library, with support for .NET Framework and .NET Standard removed.

+This library only supports the latest version of .NET Core (and soon .NET 5).

+## Introduction

 Minimallistic zero-dependency library for generating, decoding and encryption [JSON Web Tokens](http://tools.ietf.org/html/draft-jones-json-web-token-10).
 Supports full suite of [JSON Web Algorithms](https://tools.ietf.org/html/draft-ietf-jose-json-web-algorithms-31) as of July 4, 2014 version.
 JSON parsing agnostic, can plug any desired JSON processing library.